alangrainger/share-note-self-hosted-backend/README.md

 ⚠️ **WARNING** ⚠️

 The API backend is provided without any warranties and has not been security tested to be publicly facing.
-It is my strong recommendation that you secure the `/api/` folder in some fashion from public access.
+I recommend that you secure the `/api/` folder in some fashion from public access.

-If you're not confident in how do do this, please just use [the normal Share Note service](https://note.sx/).
+If you're not confident in how to do this, please just use [the normal Share Note service](https://note.sx/).

 ## Installation

 ### Server

-- `/api/` is the API backend. **This is not intended to be publicly accessible. it should be secured in some fashion.**
+- `/api/` is the API backend.
 - `/public/` will be the location of uploaded files.

 1. Copy `./api/env.cfg.example` to `./api/env.cfg`, and update with your specific